Riesz transform on manifolds with quadratic curvature decay: Introduction

-In \cite{ACDH}, the authors provide an analytic criteria for the $L^p$-boundness of the Riesz transform in terms of a control of $L^p$ norm of the gradient of the heat kernel.
-Using this result, it is possible to show that in the setting of the \tref{thm:general}, the Riesz transform is bounded on $L^p$ when $(1-\varepsilon)p<\nu$.
-But we will obtain our result under a slightly weaker hypothesis. \begin{defi} Let $\alpha\in [0,1]$.
-A complete Riemannian manifold $(M^n,g)$ is said to satisfy the scale $\alpha$-H\"older Elliptic estimate if there is a constant $C$ such that for any ball $B\subset M$ and any harmonic function $h$ defined on $3B$, we have for all $x,y\in B$ :
+We recall the following condition about the oscillation of harmonic functions: \begin{defi} Let $\alpha\in (0,1]$.
+A complete Riemannian manifold $(M^n,g)$ is said to satisfy the scale invariant $\alpha$-H\"older Elliptic (HE${}_{\alpha}$) estimates if there is a constant $C$ such that for any ball $B\subset M$ and any harmonic function $h$ defined on $3B$, we have for all $x,y\in B$:

-\end{defi} The above $\varepsilon$-H\"older regularity on the heat kernel implies a scale $\varepsilon$-H\"older Elliptic estimate.
-A result of W. Hebisch and L. Saloff-Coste shows that under the hypothesis (D) and (DUE) the $\alpha$-H\"older Elliptic estimate implies some $\varepsilon$-H\"older regularity on the heat kernel where the exponent $\varepsilon$ that can be expressed in term of $\alpha$ and the other geometrical constants (\cite{HS}).
-We don't know in which setting both are equivalent, with the same exponent.
-It should be remark that in general the H\"older regularity on the heat kernel is stronger that the H\"older Elliptic estimate (\cite{BB, Delmotte}).
+\end{defi} The next result improves \tref{thm:general} in the case where the manifold $M$ has only one end: \begin{theo} Let $(M^n,g)$ be a complete Riemannian manifold with only one end and assume $(M^n,g)$ satisfies the conditions (QD), (VC) and (RCE) and the reverse doubling hypothesis (RD${}_{\nu}$) for some exponent $\nu>0$.